99z/cue2gdi/README.md

 * https://multimedia.cx/eggs/understanding-the-dreamcast-gd-rom-layout/ is best breakdown I could find.
 * See `docs/gd-ws.pps` for Sega's presentation on the format.

+## Thanks

+* #zig-help on the Zig Discord
+* Multimedia Mike from multimedia.cx
+* @sirconan on github for his [JS gdi converter](https://github.com/sirconan/gdi-conversion)

 ## TODO

 - [ ] Verify the sector offset code is correct.
 I think games *work* without it being 100%, but I'd like it to be 100%
 - [ ] Tests and automatic CI running of tests
 - [ ] CI building and releasing
+- [ ] Support for shrinking game size by removing padded zeroes